Citizens Advice guidance notes for applicants

 This is a key section of the application form which allows you to provide evidence of your experience, knowledge, skills and abilities that are relevant to the role as described in the role profile.
 Selection is based on an assessment of the evidence you provide against the requirements of the role as set out in the person specification.
 It is important that you tailor your response to clearly demonstrate how you meet each requirement.
 No assumptions will be made about your achievements and abilities.

-Please provide one example for each requirement in the person specification (found in the job pack).
+Please provide one example for the relevant essential criteria highlighted in the person specification (found in the job pack).
 You should choose examples of past experience that clearly demonstrate what we are looking for, and be precise about what you did, how you did it and the outcome or result of your actions.
-Please note that there is a word limit of 200 words per criterion; the system will not allow you to progress to the next page of the application if you exceed this limit.
+Please note that there is a word limit of 300 words per criteria; the system will not allow you to progress to the next page of the application if you exceed this limit.

 A useful guide is the S.T.A.R method: